OctaviaGatmaytan/OctaviaGatmaytan/README.md

 # <div align="center"> 💫 About Me:
-<div align="center"> Compsci student at FEU-Institution of Technology 🔰 | Currently exploring AI & Machine Learning
+<div align="center"> Compsci student at FEU-Institution of Technology 🔰

 # <div align="center"> 💻 Languages and Tools: